What Is the Cornea?

 - Corneal Diseases: These range from degenerative conditions to small infections.
 These can be quite serious or become so, and because the cornea is such an integral part of vision, it is important to seek fast treatment if you suspect you have a corneal disease.

 - Keratoconus: Often referred to as “KC,” keratoconus is a non-inflammatory eye condition in which the typically round dome-shaped cornea progressively thins and weakens, causing the development of a cone-like bulge and optical irregularity of the cornea.
 This causes “static” in your vision and can result in significant visual impairment.
-Corneal cross-linking is a minimally invasive outpatient procedure to slow or halt the progression of keratoconus.

 Do I Need a Corneal Transplant?